 - Learning pathways will seek to add value to the learning outcomes for students through the development of different approaches to qualification structures.
 These structures can take a variety of forms including sequential, integrated and concurrent studies or double awards.

 - An established learning pathway will have general applicability for all eligible students but may not guarantee admission to specific courses or programs.
 Pathway agreements with an approved external institution or from Federation University enabling programs may extend to such arrangements as guaranteed entry, co-branding and co-marketing activities.

 - Learning pathways based on credit and articulation arrangements, when applied, will not unfairly advantage or disadvantage either the students entering the courses and programs with credit transfer or articulation or those students who enter directly.

 - The developers of learning pathways will take into consideration whether students will need transition support as they move from one qualification to the next and, if required, build appropriate support into the pathway model.
 Such support will pay due attention to similarities or differences in education processes (including processes of delivery, teaching methodology and assessment) between the courses and programs that are linked in the pathway arrangement.

 - Individual learning pathway rules and regulations will be transparent and publicly available prior to admission, before an offer is made to a student.
 The rules and regulations will include instructions for applications for credit in an easily accessed format.
 Applicants will be informed of the decision on credit awarded, prior to enrolment in their subjects.

-- Pathway arrangements will be reviewed whenever there is a change in any of the courses or programs that are linked in that arrangement.
-This review will include an evaluation of the effectiveness of the pathway in facilitating the mobility of students within and across sectors.
+- Pathway arrangements will be reviewed following a change in any of the linked courses or programs sectors.

 - Statute 5.1: The Schedule.